 There was dingy carpet, grandma wallpaper, Pepto Bismal pink accents, and heavy valances and curtains dimming the natural sunlight in almost every room.
-But the bones of this residence in Leimert Park were oh, so good.
+But the bones of this residence in Leimert Park were oh-so-good.

 MINI INNO, a design-focused real estate redevelopment and interior design company, saw the potential and tasked themselves with breathing new life into this Spanish Colonial Revival — an architectural style popularized by architects Bertram Goodhue and Carleton Winslow.